boxboat/aks-wkshp-1/lab-docker.md

 docker run --name alpine -ti alpine
 # _
 ```
-Docker CLI will launch the container and you can run commands insite the Linux container.
+Docker CLI will launch the container, and you can run commands inside the Linux container.
 Please note that any file changes you make in this container will be ephemeral.
 For containers that need to preserve file changes, you need to mound an external volume into the container.

 **Step 3: Stop and delete the container**
 You can `exit` out of the shell.
-It will also stop the container since there was no long running process inside it.
-In case of other applications, for example a web server, it will continue running as long as web server process is running.
-Once your containe is stopped, you can remove the container instance from the system.
+It will also stop the container since there was no long-running process inside it.
+For example, in case of other applications, a web server will continue running as long as the web server process is running.
+Once your container is stopped, you can remove the container instance from the system.

 ```shell
 docker rm alpine